Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "Does a superfreighter notice a barnacle?
 Does a trash barge notice the vermin?"
 Vark swiped to a new slide, and showed Fiin the estimated traffic numbers and a day’s worth of surveillance.
 Over the sped-up course of that day, ships swarmed in and out of the planet’s atmosphere like angry insects.
 "This is a *big* operation, Champion, an’ Hunters don’t deign to manual labor.
 Their shipbreaker yard on the ring was totally automated, if you recall."

-"Hmm…" Fiin’s tail was thumping hard, now.
+"Hmm..."
+Fiin’s tail was thumping hard, now.
 "Tall order, even so.
 An’ *risky.* Can’t let ‘em figger it out.
 An’ it sounds like we need some superscience spy-toys on our side."

 "Yup.
 But what maybe ain’t so tall is if we can use the shipments to infiltrate.
 JETS, Whitecrest, somebody discreet an’ sneaky.
-If they can get on-world, take out the Farthrow, deploy beacons an’ Arrays…"
+If they can get on-world, take out the Farthrow, deploy beacons an’ Arrays..."

 "Some big *‘ifs’* there."
 Fiin scratched the shaggy fur at his elbow.
 "But we’ve done that sorta sneaky before... an’ I sure as shit don’t have a better idea."